NeuroML/Documentation/source/Userdocs/OptimisingNeuroMLModels.md

 ```

-It will also generate a number of plots:
+It will also generate a number of plots (shown below):

--
+- showing the evolution of the parameters being fitted, with indications of the fitness value: larger circles mean more fitness
+- the change in the overall fitness value as the population evolves
+- distributions of the values of the parameters being fitted, with indications of the fitness value: darker lines mean higher fitness

 ```{figure} ./NML2_examples/fitted_izhikevich_scatter.png
 :alt: Evolution of parameters.